On-Demand Webinar: "Data privacy 2020 & Schrems II – A perfect storm for data protection fines and mass claims?"

 The EU General Data Protection Regulation (GDPR) has been in effect since May 2018.
 Since then we have seen some challenging developments, e.g. consumer protection lawyers have started using claims for GDPR damages as a business model and high GDPR fines have been imposed.

 To add another layer of complexity, the European Court of Justice has invalidated the EU-US Privacy Shield data transfer mechanism.
 It was struck down because the level of data protection in the USA was insufficient owing to the fact that public authorities have a variety of legal mechanisms for accessing the data under specific US national security laws that the ECJ considers excessive, and EU citizens did not enjoy sufficient legal protection options in the US.

-In our new webinar Tim Wybitul, a leading expert in the field of data protection, and Kai Leisering, Executive Director of Business Keeper AG, outline challenges around GDPR, data protection and privacy litigation.
+In our new webinar Tim Wybitul, a leading expert in the field of data protection, and Kai Leisering, General Manager of Business Keeper GmbH, outline challenges around GDPR, data protection and privacy litigation.
 They also present possible solution approaches and explain in detail what actions companies now have to consider.

 - Facts & Figures: Discover challenging developments under the GDPR and how those may impact EU and global businesses